gnss-sdr/gnss-sdr/docs/JETSON.md

 several channels in acquisition the CPU path scales with the cores you give it while the channels' GPU engines share one device, so the per-channel speed-up shrinks as `Channels.in_acquisition` grows.
-The numbers above are single-engine throughput; concurrent multi-channel GPU throughput has not been characterised.
+The numbers above are single-engine throughput; concurrent multi-channel GPU throughput has not been characterized.

 Run the sweep yourself with: